 If you’ve been paying attention to the news regarding COVID-19, you may have learned that dental practices are largely closing their offices with the exception of treating dental emergencies.
-Medical professionals like dentists and their team members understand how important it is to do their part to reduce the spread of viruses like COVID-19.
+Medical professionals like dentists and their team members understand how important it is to do their part to reduce the spread of COVID-19.
 In the event you do need to handle a dental emergency, keep in mind that dental office safety always has been at the top of their list of priorities.
-Below, you’ll learn exactly what they do to prove this to their patients and protect their oral health moving forward.
+Below, you’ll learn exactly what they do and how they protect their oral and overall health.

 Personal Protective Equipment

 Dentists must wear many types of protective equipment every time they see a patient.
-They must also replace their equipment every time they see a new patient in order to not only protect all patients that come to visit them, but their team members as well.
-This protective gear includes gloves, facial masks, gowns, and even in many cases facial shields.
-On top of protecting their bodies from disease transmission, you’ll also find all technology within the office covered with plastic material, which can be easily cleaned throughout the day.
-For example, you’ll find coverings on keyboards, monitors and other pieces of equipment that cannot be easily cleaned without a protective barrier.
+They must also replace their equipment every time they see a new patient in order to not only protect everyone that comes to visit them, but their team members as well.
+This protective gear includes gloves, facial masks, gowns, and in many cases, facial shields.
+You’ll also find all of the equipment within the office covered with plastic material, which can be easily cleaned or replaced throughout the day.
+For example, you’ll find coverings on keyboards, monitors and other pieces of technology that cannot be easily cleaned.

 Handwashing and Disinfection Practices

-Despite wearing protective gear, dentists and their team members always practice diligent hand-washing to reduce the spread of germs.
+Despite wearing protective gear, dentists and their team members always practice diligent hand-washing.
 While this was already commonplace pre-COVID-19, you’ll find that they are even more dedicated to washing their hands throughout the day as well as keeping alcohol-based rubs nearby for easier use.
-These practices are just as much required for front desk staff as it is for dentists, hygienists, and assistants.
-You’ll also find administrative workers taking the extra time to disinfect commonly touched surfaces throughout the day, rather than at the end of the day.
-They also perform deep cleanings of the office in the evening after no more patient appointments are occurring.
+These practices are just as important for front desk staff as it is for dentists, hygienists, and assistants.
+You’ll also find administrative workers taking the extra time to disinfect commonly touched surfaces throughout the day rather than at the end of the day.
+Teams also perform deep cleanings of the office in the evening after the last appointment.

 Sterilization and Disposal of Dental Instruments